the-data-center/Who-Lives/WhoLivesMarkdown.md

-parishes surrounding New Orleans, while lower income White, Hispanic, and Black households were more likely to live in the city.[^6] By 2023, these patterns had changed with higher income White households more often living in the city such that income disparity within the city has escalated.
-In 2023, Black households in New Orleans had a median income of only $38,092, while Hispanic households were at $56,992 and White households at $97,494.
+parishes surrounding New Orleans, while lower income White, Hispanic, and Black households were more likely to live in the city.[^6] By 2023, these patterns had changed with higher income White households more often living in the city, such that income disparity within the city has escalated.
+In 2023, Black households in New Orleans had a median income of only $38,092, while Hispanic households were at $56,992, and White households at $97,494.

 <img src="https://s3.amazonaws.com/files.datacenterresearch/who-lives/2024/09/medhhtime-1.png" style="display: block; margin: auto;" />